 Foodlibs is a user-friendly app that allows you to select recipes from your food library or even try new ones that you discover while exploring, and then quickly build an easy to follow grocery list.
 Whether it’s your first time meal planning or your thousandth, use Foodlibs to Move on to Cooking!

-Now after we’d help Dad put away all the groceries when he would get home from the store, he’d take down the menu stuck to the fridge and update it with all the meals we’d be eating that week.
+To make and effective tool I needed to understand what meal planning actually entailed, so I observe my dad to understand his process.
+When he got home from the store, after we put the groceries away, he’d take down the menu stuck to the fridge and update it with all the meals we’d be eating that week.

-When I started researching meal planning that’s what I thought it was, throwing 21 random meals onto the calendar.
-I was fixated on that idea, I spent two months chasing it down because I was convinced that I was right.
-I told myself that I understood the problem and that I had the exact right solution for it.
-All this research I did just confirmed what I already knew.
+At the start of this research that’s all I thought it was, throwing 21 random meals onto the calendar.
+I was fixated on that idea, spending two months chasing down solutions to it because I was convinced that I was right.
+I told myself that I understood the problem and that I had the exact right idea to solve it.
+All the research I did just confirmed what I already knew.

 It wasn’t until my third interview with Dad, when he pushed back against the idea of not having control over what recipes he sees, that I finally realized I was forcing my idea of what the solution should be, what the problem even was, onto the very people who were telling me what they really needed.